ChrisM09/KNX-Bus-Dump/Raspberry-Pi-Calimero-Setup/README.md

     mvn compile
   ```

 This should not give you any compilation errors.
+If it does, refer to the _Troubleshooting_ section.
+You won't be able to continue without getting past this step.
 It will take a few minutes as it will download other resources from the internet.

 The location of the compiled library will be under target/nar/*gpp-jni